e-minguez/ocp4-upi-pxeless-staticips/docs/13-upgrade.md

 oc adm upgrade --to-latest
 ```

-If wanted to switch to any other channel (such as prerelease-4.1):
+To switch to any other channel (such as prerelease-4.1):

 ```bash
 oc patch \